James4Ever0/notes/Everything you need to startup your media project꞉ viral video generator, viral video analyzer, trend analyzer, automated ema.md

 although you may want to train/extract that manually, it would sure be tedious and not self-updating (unless using reinforcement learning).

+often we determine highlights by sound, visual and voice together. highlights often can be identified without too much context, so it can be chunk based.

+b站的高能进度条 在油管被叫做"most replayed"

 ## youtube-dl search youtube video